Ezike/StarWarsSearch/README.md

 For a fuller implementation, check out this [branch](https://github.com/Ezike/StarWarsSearch/tree/Feature/render_loop)

+You can also check this [branch](https://github.com/Ezike/StarWarsSearch/tree/master) for a different approach to the project

 You can check out my thought process in this [file](https://github.com/Ezike/StarWarsSearch/blob/componentize/process.md)

 ## Features